50-26-Great Vocals

 Writer/Composer: Richard Carpenter / John Bettis (1972)

-Blessed with a rich 3-octave contralto voice, very few female American Pop stars could compare with her pure vocal clarity.
-An accomplished drummer in brother Richard’s band (he played keyboard's), they sang and produced some of the best Pop music of the 1970’s before her sad, untimely death at 32 years.
+Blessed with a rich 3-octave contralto voice, very few female American Pop stars could compare with her stunning pure vocal clarity.
+An accomplished drummer in brother Richard’s band (he played keyboard's), they sang and produced some of the best Pop music of the 1970’s before her sad, untimely death at 32 years of age.
 Singing with confidence and assurance, her influence on other singers, male and female, is legendary.
 This wonderful upbeat selection exalts the joy, happiness and spirituality in true love.
+The chorus is perfect for sing-a-longs, “I’m on the top of the world, lookin’ down on creation / And the only explanation I can find / Is the love that I’ve found, ever since you’ve been around / You love put me at the top of the world.”
 Their crystal-clear harmony here is…Absolutely Wonderful!

 46. PIECE OF MY HEART (1968)

-Vocalist: Big Brother & the Holding Company (Janis Joplin)
+Vocalist: Big Brother & the Holding Company (lead Janis Joplin)

 In an era in which males dominated Rock music, the late 1960s to early 70s, she was the only female to hold her own with her electrifying performances.
 Combining “Dem Kosmic Blues” with hardcore Rock was her gift to the masses—she became an overnight sensation with this raw, wild, blues-riddled performance.
-She sang with attitude, gusto, and defiance, and even though she died at 27 years, there has never been anyone before or after with her sound and wail.
-Not then known for her subtlety, her performance was Shocking, Jaw-dropping!
+This iconic American singer sang with attitude, gusto, and defiance, and even though she died at 27 years, there has never been anyone before or after with her gritty sound and howling wail.
+Her short career was punctuated with hits like, Cry Baby, Summertime, Mercedes Benz and Me and Bobby McGee.
+She performed each song as if she was set on fire with abrasive emotion, reinventing to fit her 3-octave mezzo-soprano vocals.
+Not known for her subtlety, this song was Shocking, and Jaw-dropping!

 45. MY PRAYER (1956)